Cheerleader Melissa: Other promotions (2005–present)

 In October 2010, Anderson began extending her profile internationally by making two appearances for Mexican promotion AAA, under her Alissa Flash ring name, picking up tag team victories over the Moreno sisters (Cynthia and Esther) and the Apache sisters (Faby and Mari).
-On November 5, 2011 she made her debut for All Japan Pro Wrestling in Taiwan, teaming with Black Bushi and Dark Dragon in a six-person tag team match, where they were defeated by Bushi, Makoto and Último Dragón.
+On November 5, 2011, she made her debut for All Japan Pro Wrestling in Taiwan, teaming with Black Bushi and Dark Dragon in a six-person tag team match, where they were defeated by Bushi, Makoto and Último Dragón.
 The following day, Melissa defeated Makoto in what was billed as the first ever women's wrestling match in Taiwan.
 In December 2011, Anderson took part in TNA's Indian promotion Ring Ka King, performing as both Alissa Flash and Raisha Saeed.

 On March 16, 2014, Anderson, working under the ring name Melissa, returned to Japan to work for World Wonder Ring Stardom, unsuccessfully challenging Io Shirai for the World of Stardom Championship.
 From August 24 to September 23, Melissa took part in Stardom's 2014 5★Star GP.
 After two wins, one draw and two losses, she failed to advance to the finals of the tournament.
 During the stay, Melissa was also appointed the president of Stardom's newly established American branch.
 She would mainly be involved in booking foreigners for the promotion.
 She returned to the promotion on June 14, 2015.
-On July 11, Melissa teamed with Chelsea under the team name California Dolls to unsuccessfully challenge Thunder Rock (Io Shirai and Mayu Iwatani) for the Goddess of Stardom Championship.
+On July 11, Melissa teamed with Chelsea under the team name California Dolls to unsuccessfully challenge Thunder Rock (Io Shirai and Mayu Iwatani) for the Goddesses of Stardom Championship.

 Lucha Underground (2015–2018)

 On October 29, 2015, it was announced that Melissa will star in the El Rey program Lucha Underground and would be making her debut in the upcoming tapings for the promotion's second season.
-She made her debut on March 9, 2016 episode, under a mask and the ring name Mariposa, portraying Marty Martinez's sister.
+She made her debut on March 9, 2016, episode, under a mask and the ring name Mariposa, portraying Marty Martinez's sister.